'It's like $60 falling from the sky': Charities provide funds for back-to-school clothing

 Bonnie Beacom, the program’s coordinator, said this year’s event helped 336 families and 1,154 students — 154 more than usual.

 Goodfellows has partnered with the program for several years.
-The charity helps metro-area families in one of three ways throughout the year: one-time emergency financial assistance, vouchers to purchase a child's clothing, and vouchers for holiday meal groceries.
+The charity helps metro-area families in one of three ways during the year: one-time emergency financial assistance, vouchers to purchase a child’s clothing and vouchers for holiday meal groceries.

 Beacom said St. Vincent works with both Target locations to track how many vouchers are spent.
 Whatever isn’t spent will be used to purchase diapers for the society’s food pantry.